Praqma/DAME/Readme.md

 Sound does not work - We need to fiddle a bit more with mapping devices from the host system to Docker.

-Linux only support, we'd also like to be able to run on OsX, Windows is as far as we know not possible with the current version of Docker. ( Also there it will not be possible to attach to the X windows manager socket :P ).
+Tested on Linux and OSX only.
+We'd also like to be able to run on, but it is as far as we know not possible with the current version of Docker. ( Also there it will not be possible to attach to the X windows manager socket :P ).

 So all in all this is a cool proof of concept that we at least will have fun running :)